Marielle Benitez

-Marielle Moya Benitez (born 2 October 1981) is a Filipino footballer who formerly played for the Philippine women's national football team.
+Marielle Benitez–Javellana (born 2 October 1981) is a Filipino footballer who formerly played for the Philippine women's national football team.
 She plays in the midfield position.
 She is also a sports news anchor.

 Early life and education

 Benitez was born on 2 October 1981 in Quezon City, Philippines.
 She first took up various sports in her childhood such as tennis, gymnastics, martial arts, basketball, swimming, volleyball, and underwater hockey.
 She started playing football when she was on her first year in high school.
 She first took up the sport at PAREF Woodrose.
 By her third year, De La Salle coach, Hans Smit took notice of Benitez.
 Graduating from PAREF Woodrose in 1998, she decided to attend the De La Salle University.
 She later attained two degrees – in Psychology and Marketing Management.

 Football career

 Collegiate

 Benitez played at the University Athletic Association of the Philippines for the De La Salle Lady Booters.
 She scored the winning kick for her squad in the final of UAAP Season 61 beating defending champion, the UST.
 On her junior year in college, she switched playing position from defender to midfielder and started to lead her squad.

 She was awarded various accolades at the inter-college sports tournament such as UAAP Athlete of the Year in 2004, UAAP Most Valuable Players trice, and UAAP Best Striker/Top Scorer twice.